 Besides being a great spot to discover the Dracula legend of the infamous vampire lord, Bran offers countless opportunities for activities that can be performed.
 Four kilometers away from the rustic village, you will find the Zănoaga Ski Slopes, a rather new touristic attraction.
 The ski slope has three tracks - a 650m long track of medium difficulty, a 700m long track of high difficulty, and a track for beginners.
 The low and medium difficulty tracks are equipped with chairlifts and floodlights.
-At the base of the ski slope, you can find an equipment rental center and a first-aid center.
+You can find an equipment rental center and a first-aid center at the base of the ski slope.

 Since Bran is located between Piatra Craiului National Park and Bucegi Natural Park, the village is the perfect departure location for several hiking trails.
 You can choose to explore the beautiful Bucegi Park that is filled with beech forests, greeneries, and alpine rivers.
 Or you can wander into the wilderness of the Piatra Craiului National Park, rich in wildlife and numerous challenging hikes and climbing routes.

 Piatra Craiului National Park

 Bran's surrounding area is a mountain biking heaven.
 It is filled with tracks of diverse difficulties that stretches across magnificent landscapes.
 These biking tracks pass through numerous rustic mountain villages as well.
 So, whether you're looking for an adrenaline-filled ride through the mountain tracks, or you want to ride through the plains and meet some of the locals, Bran is a great choice.

 Reaching Bran is quite easy, with buses being available from Brașov's main bus terminal every 30 minutes, and it also easily reachable by car.
 As for accommodation, our top choice is the Brătescu Mansion, an authentic Romanian mansion located less than one kilometer away from Dracula's Castle.
 The Brătescu Mansion also offers an extensive range of delicious cuisine, from bio meals to traditional Romanian dishes, which are best paired with one of their exceptional wines.
-In Bran you will also find several supermarkets and ATMs, so you don't worry about a thing.
+In Bran you will also find several supermarkets and ATMs, so you don't worry about it.

 If you want to find out more specific info about Bran Castle, such as visiting hours & admission fees, head over to their official website.